docker/docs/docker-hub/repos.md

 4. Add the new Docker ID as a collaborator.
 5. Create a new [personal access token (PAT)](/access-tokens.md) from the user account and use it for CI.

+If you want a read-only PAT just for your open source repos, or to access official images and other public images, you do not have to grant any access permissions to the new Docker ID.

 > **Note**
 >
-> If you want a read-only PAT just for your open source repos, or to access
-> official images and other public images, you do not have to grant any access permissions to the new Docker ID.
+> Service accounts are still subject to Docker's fair pull limit policy
+> To learn more about these limits please see our [usage FAQ](https://www.docker.com/pricing/resource-consumption-updates)